ccppoo/discord-bot/README.md

 ---

-don't need port forwarding, discord bot user is client to discord
+not like any other AWS ECS flask demo apps, we don't need port forwarding, discord bot user is client to discord

 and we don't need load balancer (AWS ELB, Elastic Load Balancer)